AMBASSADOR BONNIE JENKINS

 Combined Joint Task Force-Operation Inherent Resolve in Iraq and Kuwait.
 From December 2012 to June 2014, Asha served as the Kuwait Desk Officer for International Military Affairs, U.S. Army Central.
 During the Obama Administration, she worked with the U.S. Mission to the United Nations at the State Department.
 Asha also has extensive experiences in Latin America.
 She was an election observer for the 2009 Presidential Election Observer in El Salvador and worked on USSOUTHCOM's peacekeeping operations in Nicaragua.
 Asha is also a Captain in the U.S. Army Reserves.
 Asha serves on the Board of Advisors of America’s Impact, and Women Veterans and Families Network.
 She is a member of the Truman National Security Project’s Defense Council, a global fellow at the Project on the Study on the 21st Century (PS21), Adjunct Fellow at the American Security Project and a Fellow at Foreign Policy Interrupted.
 She was recently awarded the 2016 Aspen Institute Ideas Scholarship and a scholarship recipient for the Socrates Program.
 A graduate of Hampton University and Columbia University’s School of International and Public Affairs, Asha is a proud study abroad student studying Law and Business in China and international politics at the University of Oxford New College Program.
 She received her certification at New York University Center for Global Affairs.
 She is a New Leaders Council Fellow and was chosen as one of the Diplomatic Courier’s Top 99 Under 33 Foreign Policy Leaders and The 2015 Root100 Top African American Rising Leaders.

-Ashley currently works as a Staff Assistant within Bureau of Counterterrorism and Countering Violent Extremism (CVE) within the U.S. Department of State.
+Ashley Burrell currently serves as Staff Assistant for a Bureau of 150+ employees charged with leading U.S. foreign policy on counterterrorism.
+Ashley assists with prioritizing and managing assignments across ten offices to advance the bureau’s diplomatic engagement, foreign assistance, and coordination with law enforcement and intelligence agencies.
 During the Obama Administration, Ashley worked as a Staff Assistant within the White House Liaison Office at the U.S. Department of State.
-Ashley was seconded to the Bureau of Counterterrorism and Countering Violent
+During that time, Ashley was seconded to the Bureau of Counterterrorism and Countering Violent Extremism (CT/CVE) where she led CVE engagement in the Western Hemisphere.

-Extremism (CVE) where she worked as a Staff Assistant.
-Ashley also worked for Open World Leadership Institute and started her career with internships within the U.S. Senate Foreign Relations Committee (SFRC), the U.S. Mission to the United Nations (USUN) and the U.S. Mission to the United Nations Agencies in Rome.
+Ashley also worked as a consultant for Open World Leadership Center, which administers the Open World program, one of the most effective U.S. exchange programs for countries of the post-Soviet era.
+Ashley started her career as a News Desk Assistant for NBC Network News in Washington, DC and with internships within the U.S. Senate Foreign Relations Committee (SFRC), the U.S. Mission to the United Nations (USUN) and the U.S. Mission to the United Nations Agencies in Rome.